satinstitch/teensummeradventure/Adventures.md

 Make your own hybrid of 2 or more animals, name it, etc

-Chubby bunny challenge and tell us who won!
+Chubby bunny challenge and tell us who won! -- this could pose a choking hazard, so I'd nix it

 Scavenger hunt